 The rebirth of the sun after the winter solstice was celebrated in the Northern Hemisphere long before it came to be celebrated as the birthday of Christ the Savior.
 The Romans, including Emperor Constantine, worshiped Mithra (the sun god).
 He continued to worship Mithra right up to his death bed, at which time he was finally “baptized” a Christian.
 This despite his claim to conversion many years before.

 Constantine hated the Jews.
 He decreed that no Christian holy day could be celebrated on the same day with a ‘Jewish’ holy day.
 (Guess he wanted to forget that Jesus was a Jew and kept the Torah of God.)
 Remembrance of the crucifixion was moved from Passover to the following “Good Friday.”
 Celebration of the resurrection was moved from The Feast of Firstfruits, to the next Sunday, which just happened to coincide with the Feast of Isthar (or Easter) - the Goddess of Fertility, with colored eggs and bunnies, roast ham and colorful Spring costumes.
 Sunday was substituted for the weekly Sabbath of the 7th Day.

 The following are links to website articles which I have found informative concerning the pagan origins of Easter, and of Christmas.
 I do NOT necessarily agree with everything taught.

-honor and remember the Feasts of the LORD.
+Go to our resources page for books and materials on the Feasts of the LORD.